 Applicants can submit one or several proposals from the activities' lists below.
-Each applicant can send several proposals, with each proposal containing one project (a product testing project or a horizontal action project).
-A proposal can include either a product testing or a horizontal activity.
+Each applicant can send several proposals, with each proposal containing one project (a product testing project, a horizontal action project or a joint activity project).
+A proposal can include either a product testing, a horizontal activity or a joint activity.